khakhalin/notes/bibliographies/bib_debates.md

 #bib

-[[20200118154810]] - Cheap moves, unfrair interdisciplinary questions, as a way to shut down and derail the conversation
+[[20200118154810]] - Cheap moves, unfair interdisciplinary questions, as a way to shut down and derail the conversation